FREE CONSULTATION

 Independent Contractors and Workers’ Compensation in Bakersfield

 Many people earn a living as independent contractors, from agricultural workers to truck drivers to oil field specialists and gig-economy employees.
 It is important that you understand independent contractors and workers’ compensation in Bakersfield.
 When an accident happens at work, you may wonder if you qualify for workers’ compensation benefits.
 State legalities can be complex, and the answer depends on how the law defines your role.
-A workers’ compensation attorney from the team at Levin & Nalbandyan could review your situation and explain whether you are entitled to benefits.
+A workers’ compensation attorney from the team at LNN could review your situation and explain whether you are entitled to benefits.

 Independent Contractors vs. Employees